An algorithm that screens for child neglect raises concerns

 “Of course, they could do that,” she said.
 “I think that they are less likely to, because it doesn’t make any actual sense to do that.”

-Despite what the county describes as safeguards, one former contractor for the child welfare agency says there is still cause for concern.
+Despite what the county describes as safeguards, one child welfare expert who worked for an Allegheny county contractor says there is still cause for concern.

 “When you have technology designed by humans, the bias is going to show up in the algorithms,” said Nico’Lee Biddle, who has worked for nearly a decade in child welfare, including as a family therapist and foster care placement specialist in Allegheny County.
 “If they designed a perfect tool, it really doesn’t matter, because it’s designed from very imperfect data systems.”